sigtyp/ST2022/DOCUMENTATION.md

 This will apply the baseline procedure to the data, and predict words for all test data files that indicate that they contain a proportion of 0.2 of the whole datasets (that is: 20%).
 The results are written to files `data/DATASETID/results-0.20.tsv`.

+Baseline results have already been computed with this release and are available from the repository, so they do not need to be repeated, but they can be repeated for curiosity.

 # 4 Evaluating Results

 We offer a rather straightforward routine to check your results against the solutions.